sree-r-one/sree-r-one/README.md

 ## My Background

 I started my career in manufacturing and testing at Globalfoundries, working as a technician, doing graveyard shifts.
-Over time, I moved into testing automotive components like seats, then as my circumstances took me a wild ride.
+Over time, I moved into testing automotive components like seat control units (SCUs), then as my circumstances took me a wild ride.
 Some paths were intentional, most accidental — through project management, machine vision, requirements engineering, AR/VR development for industrial systems, and system integration — before eventually landing in embedded C++ and DevOps.
 Currently I am working as a Software Engineer at Continental Automotive Singapore.

 I have always loved tinkering.
 Be it a toy or my bicycle or my motorcycle.
 I knew I was not the expert, then again, not everyone have to be one.
 But, I believe that the eye for appreciating the work and the craftsmanship in the mundane is something that I love the most.
 Looking around for that awe and wonder took me to the ultimate goldmine of Software Engineering.
 The definitive example of human ingenuity and abstraction, added a dose of chaos for good measure.